Why a Google Business Profile is critical to success

 - Updating FAQs or highlighting key offerings demonstrates attentiveness and expertise.

 #5.
-Analyzing Performance with Insights
+Analyzing Performance Insights

-Your Google Business Profile isn’t just a tool for visibility - it’s also a treasure trove of data that can guide your marketing strategies.
+Your Google Business Profile isn’t just a tool for visibility—it’s also a treasure trove of data that can guide your marketing strategies.

-- How customers find your business (e.g., direct search vs discovery).
+- How customers find your business e.g. direct search vs discovery.

 - Customer actions, such as website visits, direction requests, and calls.